dolafson/dnd-dpr/README.md

 first round damage, but maximize total damage across rounds.

 The tool can be run as a mobile app, or from a Linux / Mac commandline.
-The mobile app is currently very primitive.
+The mobile app is somewhat primitive.
 For a more user-friendly web interface, consider using [DPR Calc](https://dprcalc.com/), which provides great support for single turn Weapon DPR.
 It does not yet support spells or multi-turn scenarios